extremenetworks/PySwitchLib/README.md

 * RestInterfaceError expection raised when asset can connect to IP, but web server is not available.
 Request from BFO team.

 ## 0.1.16:
-* Rename README.md to README.rst
+* Updated README.md with change information